 Buildings in the class command the highest rents in the market it operates in, and are typically either new construction or timeless in their architecture and quality.

-In addition to having features and amenities of Class A Office properties, trophy class buildings are located in the best locations and are most exclusive in terms of services provided.
+In addition to having features and amenities of Grade A Office properties, trophy class buildings are located in the best locations and are most exclusive in terms of services provided.

 The following table generally summarises the key differences between the classification definitions of US office spaces, with information drawn from various industry entities such as the Building Owners and Managers Association (BOMA) International, and Manulife US REIT.